 As the holiday season approaches, a lot of Canadians are preparing for Christmas travels.
 Whether that means hopping across the border to visit extended family, crossing the Atlantic to enjoy a European holiday adventure or heading to Mexico or the Caribbean to soak up the sun and beaches, one thing they all have in common is that they’re leaving Canada.

-One of the first things on any Canadian’s travel preparation checklist should be ensuring that you and your family are covered while you’re gone.
+One of the first things on any Canadian’s travel preparation checklist should be ensuring that you and your family are covered while you’re gone on fun travel adventures with kids.
 Nothing can ruin the holidays more than a medical emergency while outside of Canada.
 That’s why it’s always best to be prepared for every occasion.

 If you travel often and usually for 21 days or less at a time, think about looking into multi-trip travel coverage.
 This annual policy typically covers you and possibly your family for unlimited trips outside of the country for a few weeks at a time.
 Usually a little more expensive than single trip insurance, multi-trip more than makes up for those costs if you leave the country several times in the year or are a frequent border shopper.